SomeTroglodyte/Scratchpad/Unciv-notes/unciv-notes.md

 #### Ideas
 * Workable city radius moddable (hardcoded to 3 in CityInfo.setTransients)
 * Some more statistics like %world explored, avg battles per turn worldwide, % of worldwide battles participated in, %of battles won/lost/survived, +/- units captured,...
+* Notifications showing locations - some could show more (attacked by, city growth,...?)